CalebBarnes/nextwp/@nextwp/core/README.md

 Handles preview routes in Next.js draft mode to preview changes to WordPress content instantly.

-⚠ This draft mode function is used with the [@nextwp/core Headless WordPress plugin](https://github.com/@nextwp/core/@nextwp/core-next-wp-plugin) to replace the default WordPress preview with an iframe of the Next.js preview route.
+⚠ This draft mode function is used with the [NextWP - Headless Toolkit](https://github.com/CalebBarnes/nextwp/@nextwp/wp-plugin) to replace the default WordPress preview with an iframe of the Next.js preview route.

 - **Parameters**:
   - `request`: Request - The request object.